 NOI (Net Operating Income)

-For example, you made $3,500 from room sales, restaurant, and spa.
+For example, you made $3,500 from room sales, the restaurant, and the spa.
 Your gross expenses are $1,700, making that day's NOI $1,800.
 To calculate your weekly, monthly, or yearly NOI, you have to take the corresponding total figures.

 Why use it?
 Income is what’s left after you paid your expenses.
 So, NOI is the KPI that finally defines the bottom line, or absolute financial result of your activity.
 It’s the most important metric for owners and investors as it clearly shows your property’s ability to generate profit.